Audio/MIDI recording and production DAW with unlimited audio and instrument tracks, buses and FX - Mac/PC

 Open the Song Page and you’ll find everything you need to record, compose, edit, and mix with a complete set of virtual instruments, effects, groundbreaking arrangement tools, and an advanced Score View based on our award-winning notation application.
 Next, assemble and master your masterpiece in the Project Page.
 Projects and Songs are linked, so you know the mix you’re mastering is always up to date.

-Musical Symbols and Dynamics Processing are now integrated with Sound Variations Both Musical Symbols and Dynamics Processing have been added to the Sound Variations editor.
+New in V5.3 Musical Symbols and Dynamics Processing are now integrated with Sound Variations Both Musical Symbols and Dynamics Processing have been added to the Sound Variations editor.
 The integration of Musical Symbols allows composers to add symbols to their scores in a manner already familiar to them—and virtual instruments will respond with the appropriate performance articulations.
 Dynamics symbols are tied to MIDI Velocity, with customizable values.

 Musical Symbols also now receive their own Lane in the Note Editor—any changes made in Score View will be reflected in Piano View, and vice-versa.
 The Lane is divided into note-based Articulations—such as Staccato, Accent, or Portamento; and range-based Directions like Pizzicato, Vibrato, or Col Legno.
 Musical Symbols are now displayed directly on Note Events, and there’s even a Variations Global Track view atop the Piano View.